Avuxo/Necropolis/README.md

 To install the dependencies for an existing project, run `$ necro revive`.
 This will download all of the dependencies listed in the `*.osiris` file.

-After a project has been run, use `$ necro build` to build the COBOL project.
+After a project has been setup, use `$ necro build` to build the COBOL project.

 #### Osiris